 The primary tool (strongly) recommended by Modern Monetary Theory (MMT) is the Federal Job Guarantee, which solves the scourge of involuntary unemployment and would prevent much of inflation.
 It also sets up a suite of automatic stabilizers in order to bypass fickle and corrupt politicians.

-Here is a taste of inflation in reality, by MMTers Economist Scott Fullwiler, and experts Rohan Greay and Nathan Tankus.
+Here is inflation in reality, by MMTers Economist Scott Fullwiler, and experts Rohan Grey and Nathan Tankus.
 For more inflation-in-reality by MMT economists, search for “inflation” and “

 [I*]” on this page.